the-events-calendar/event-tickets/readme.txt

 * Event Tickets 4.0 or above
 * The Events Calendar 4.0 or above (optional)

+== Screenshots ==

+1. RSVP setup
+2. Attendees report
+3. RSVP to an event
+4. Customize tickets with an image
+5. Ticket settings

 == Documentation ==

 Our <a href="http://m.tri.be/18ti">New User Primer</a> will help you get started.
 You can find more tutorials at http://m.tri.be/44.